siemens/linux-entra-sso/README.md

 from the locally running device identity broker and inject that into the OAuth2 login workflow for all entra-id enabled sites (the ones you log in via `login.microsoftonline.com`).

+## Known Limitations

+### SNAP version not supported

+This extension will not work on the snap version of Firefox.
+The extension executes a script `sso-mib.py` on the host that communicates via DBus with the `microsoft-identity-broker` service.
+As the SNAP executes Firefox inside a container, the communication with DBus will not work.
+Please use the `firefox-esr` Debian package instead.

 ## License

 This project is licensed according to the terms of the Mozilla Public